PratyayRaj/Pratyay_ERP/README.md

 ## Contributing
 - Contributions are welcome!
 Feel free to submit pull requests or open issues for any improvements or suggestions.

+## License:
+- This project is licensed under the MIT License